Moss Grass: Grow It or Get Rid of It?

 Expect moss grass to cost $4 to $10 per square foot, depending on the variety.
 That’s more than professionally installed sod, which costs about $1 to $2 per square foot.
 But keep in mind that moss will save you big bucks on water over the years.

 To transplant the moss, moisten the soil before placing the moss over it.
 Walk on the moss and mist it daily.
 It will eventually establish itself and reproduce.
+A moss garden is any deliberately cultivated outdoor spot that features moss.

 How to Get Rid of Moss Grass